top of page

 There are two areas to explore, Cascade Springs and Cascade Falls, located a couple of miles from one another.
 As you leave Hot Springs, SD, you'll come to the Cascade Springs area first.
 This is a great place to explore and have a picnic.
 The falls is a couple of miles down the road and is a more popular area that may become crowded during hot summer days.
+Each public area has picnic facilities and vault toilets.

 The springs

 Cascade Springs is the largest spring in the Black Hills.
-The spring water emerges from six discharge points at 67°F to feed Cascade Creek, filling the creek with warm, clean, clear water.
-From the parking lot, it's a short walk across a bridge to a park.
+The spring water emerges from six discharge points to feed Cascade Creek, filling the creek with warm, clear water.
+From the parking lot, it's a short walk across a picturesque bridge to a park.
 Take a right and follow the fence until it ends.
 Just a short jaunt upstream, you'll see where one spring bubbles from the ground.

 If you head the other direction, a pavilion marks the point of two more springs, one bubbling from a well-shaped brick structure.
 The other feeding a small pool with stones surrounding the perimeter.
 All six discharge points eventually come together in streams and falls to form more pools and feed a rolling creek.
 Whether you're visiting in the summer or dead of winter, it's a beautiful and enchanting place to spend an afternoon.